Using data from our latest annual broker review which tested more than a dozen different online brokers

-Alongside trade commissions, being able to trade the way you want is a must.
+Next, investors want to make sure they can trade the investment vehicle they want.
 Both OptionsHouse and TradeStation Securities support Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-When it comes to mutual funds, TradeStation Securities trails OptionsHouse by 7,324 total mutual funds, with OptionsHouse offering 12275 and TradeStation Securities offering 4951.
-And, commission free ETFs deserve a comparison, OptionsHouse offers 5 commission free ETFs versus TradeStation Securities's offering of 0.
+As far as mutual funds go, TradeStation Securities trails OptionsHouse by 7,324 total mutual funds, with OptionsHouse offering 12275 and TradeStation Securities offering 4951.
+And, commission free ETFs deserve a comparison, OptionsHouse offers 5 commission free ETFs versus TradeStation Securities's total of 0.

-Last but not least, by breaking down important features that each broker offers, we can really help to separate the two brokers.
-OptionsHouse and TradeStation Securities both have virtual trading.
-For mobile trading, OptionsHouse and TradeStation Securities both have a iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Unfortunately Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are all unavailable.
-All factors considered, when it comes to tools, research, and trading on the go, TradeStation Securities finished with awards for Best in Class - Platforms & Tools in 2014, while OptionsHouse came up with Best in Class - Mobile Trading.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Both OptionsHouse and TradeStation Securities offer virtual trading.
+For mobile trading, OptionsHouse along with TradeStation Securities both support the iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Banking is not popular with OptionsHouse and TradeStation Securities as Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are all unavailable.
+All factors considered, when it comes to platform tools, research, and mobile trading, TradeStation Securities finished with awards Best in Class - Platforms & Tools, while OptionsHouse came up with Best in Class - Mobile Trading.

-Overall, OptionsHouse comes out on top with 4.00 stars over TradeStation Securities's 3.50 stars.
+Overall, OptionsHouse takes the upper hand with 4.00 stars over TradeStation Securities's 3.50 stars.